manastalukdar/manastalukdar.github.io/website/components/home-page/highlights.md

 - Senior industry leader in _**Data Infrastructure** for Enterprise AI_.
-Experienced in leading organizations and developing products used in critical industrial infrastructure across the world.
+Experienced in building and growing organizations and developing products used in critical industrial infrastructure across the world.

 - _More than 16 years of industry experience_, including as individual contributor, hands-on development lead and product owner.
 Focus in recent years on _engineering leadership_ and _driving organizational growth_.

+- Quick learner, self driven.
+Significant experience and contributions in distributed systems, data infrastructure and cloud computing.
+Recent technical focus on scalable AI/ML platforms.
+Current core competencies in large-scale systems design and organizational growth.

 - Established the Data org within Platform engineering department at C3 AI.
 Grew a team of 6 to an org of ~30 engineers across 5 teams.
 Defined charter for each team.
 Identified, mentored and promoted senior engineers to lead roles for each team.